 separate lineage at the base of the Passeroidea, and considered it

 sister to the Ploceidae (weavers and sparrows).
-Most current world
+They used the name

-checklists, including the 2016 update of the Clements' world checklist,
+something enitirely different.
+The 2016 update of the Clements' world

-have settled on the English name Przevalski's Finch — and I now adopted
+checklist settled on the English name Przevalski's Pinktail — and I now

-Finch is a resident of alpine scrub at high elevations on the Tibetan
+Pinktail is a resident of alpine scrub at high elevations on the

-Plateau of west-central China.
-We found a pair along the top of the
+Tibetan Plateau of west-central China.
+We found a pair along the top of

-hillside (shown in the habitat photo, right), sitting atop the short
+the hillside (shown in the habitat photo, right), sitting atop the

-shrubs with the male singing for short periods.
-The pair would then fly
+short shrubs with the male singing for short periods.
+The pair would

-on to another dwarf willow for a bit of song, and a bit of looking
+then fly on to another dwarf willow for a bit of song, and a bit of

-"mainly in pairs or singly, but outside the breeding season small
+occurs "mainly in pairs or singly, but outside the breeding season

 interest in this taxon was awakened by the publication of an oscine